 Conflicts between North and South Vietnam continued long after 1954.
 These conflicts were fueled by the Communist superpowers, namely the Soviet Union and Communist China, who gave their support to Communist North.
 Into the fray also came the Americans, who favored the Democratic South Vietnam.
 The conflicts became known as the Vietnam War, which raged full scale from 1963 to 1973, and ended in the Fall of Saigon in 1975.

-The Fall of Saigon saw masses of Vietnamese people flee for their lives to various corners of the world.
-Many of them were accepted to the United States in the few years immediately after 1975, while many others tried to escape in rickety boats as "boat people" for 15 or more years to come.
+The Fall of Saigon saw masses of Vietnamese refugees flee for their lives to various corners of the world; I'm one of those refugees.
+Many were accepted to the United States in the few years immediately after 1975, while many others tried to escape in rickety boats as "boat people" for 15 or more years to come.
 These Vietnamese boat people created colonies in neighboring countries such as Malaysia, Indonesia and the Philippines, although some even reached as far as Australia and even Europe.

 Among the treasures that Vietnamese refugees brought with them from their homeland were their cherished pho recipes.
 South Vietnamese (including Northern Vietnamese who fled to the South in 1954) were by far the majority of the refugees and what they brought with them was the Southern style pho.
 Before long, restaurants serving pho emerged in the communities these Vietnamese migrants established in their country of exile, and these restaurants introduced pho to their non-Vietnamese neighbors.

 As time went on, an evolution of pho was seen outside of Vietnam.
-Although the basic ingredients were retained, pho recipes were adapted to suit whatever ingredients were available locally.
-Non-Vietnamese who attempted to create their own version of pho also used techniques and ingredients that are far away from the traditional methods of creating pho.
+Although the basic ingredients were retained, pho recipes were adapted to suit whatever ingredients were available locally, and to also cater to local tastes.
+Non-Vietnamese who attempted to create their own versions of pho also used techniques and ingredients that are far away from the traditional methods of creating pho.

 One cannot stop evolution.
 Personally, I admire the creativity of these chefs, but if you want good pho, then go where the crowd eats.
 Chances are they eat the more authentic kind.